Home » Skin Care » Natural Skin Care » Cosmeceuticals

 Vitamin C

 Vitamin C is a known antioxidant and is a very necessary element for life.
 Vitamin C, also known as L-ascorbic acid, was discovered in the early 1930s and it has numerous roles.
 Vitamin C is essential for the hydroxylation of procollagen, lysine and praline.
 A deficiency in this vitamin can cause keratotic follicles, bleeding gums and purpura.
 As an antioxidant that is water soluble, Vitamin C helps in capturing the free radicals and also regenerates vitamin E. It also regulates the stimulation and promotion of collagen synthesis.
-A of vitamin C on the skin has been shown through studies to be caused by the irradiation of UV rays.
+A depletion of vitamin C on the skin has been shown through studies to be caused by the irradiation of UV rays.
 Additionally, the cells altered by photodamage are normalized and improved with vitamin C. By incorporating vitamin C, the results show a reduced effect of photoaging on the skin and can also be used to stimulate collagen repair.

 Vitamin E